Opening an IRA is easy, but navigating your account’s rules and regulations can be complex — and potentially costly.

 The 60-day rollover from IRA to IRA became even trickier in 2015.
 Only one transfer is allowed every 365 days for all of a taxpayer’s IRAs combined.

-If you missed the 60-day deadline to move the IRA funds to a qualified account, the IRS recently announced a new procedure to fix the problem, but it applies only in very limited circumstances.
+If you missed the 60-day deadline to move the IRA funds to a qualified account, the IRS in 2016 announced a procedure to fix the problem, but it applies only in very limited circumstances.

 The safest bet is to do a direct transfer from one institution to another.
 When everything goes correctly, the money never comes out of a retirement account because the check is written to the receiving institution, not an individual.